Why Do I Need a Steam Siphon and How Does It Work?

 The Ashcroft 1098 and 1100 siphons are each an excellent and cost-effective choice for protecting pressure gauges in your power generation, oil and gas, refinery, chemical and petrochemical, and water and wastewater applications.

-You can also contact us today to talk to one of our industry experts and get all of your questions answered.
-Let us be your one-stop-shop for pressure and temperature measurement!
+Contact us today to talk to one of our industry experts and get all of your questions answered.
+Let us be your one-stop-shop for pressure and temperature instruments!

-Paul Francoletti is the Product Manager for Process Gauges and Accessories at Ashcroft.
-He has spent the past 13 years in numerous roles at Ashcroft ranging from Technical Support, EPC Support Manager and now, Product Manager.
+Paul Francoletti is the Senior Product Manager for Process Gauges and Accessories at Ashcroft.
+He has spent the past 15 years in numerous roles at Ashcroft ranging from Technical Support, EPC Support Manager and now, Senior Product Manager.